zentec/nwws-python-client/README.md

 Some changes I made for my own use can be found in https://github.com/zentec/nwws-python-client/tree/zentec-fork-master-add-ssl-more.

+The above may or may not be turned into pull requests for the original repo.

 Fork is for tracking my own changes only, it may go away at any time.
-Please see original repo at https://github.com/jbuitt/nwws-python-client